Candidate Incentive Distributions: How voting methods shape electoral incentives: Related Work

-CID has several advantages over the these models.
-While Merrill, Adams, Atsusaka, and Landsman all model candidates/parties as maximizing their vote shares, leaving open the question of what exactly constitutes a vote, CID models candidates as maximizing their win probabilities as suggested by \cite{stoffel2014unified}.
-This means that the question of to what extent candidates are incentivized to compete for second-choice support vs. third-choice support is baked into the model: candidates will value each kind of support in proportion to how much it helps them win.
-This also means that CID can be used to evaluate any voting method, rather than being limited to Plurality and IRV\footnote{This is especially important since other voting methods avoid the limitations of IRV.
-Horowitz's\cite{horowitz2004alternative} theory for how IRV can lead to moderation is premised ``on the willingness of voters to cast second and subsequent preferences interethnically even before all intraethnic choices are exhausted.''
-By contrast, Condorcet methods and STAR Voting allow voters to meaningfully support moderate candidates of other ethnicities while showing greater support for all candidates of their own ethnicity.}, and that it accounts for differences in incentives that arise from different voting methods using different tabulation algorithms with identical ballots.
-In addition, CID can be used with any voter model, giving it greater flexibility than approaches that are tied to a particular voter model.
+While Merrill, Adams, Atsusaka, and Landsman all model candidates/parties as maximizing their vote shares, leaving open the question of what exactly constitutes a vote, CID, like \citet{robinette2023implications}, models candidates as maximizing their win probabilities as suggested by \citet{stoffel2014unified}.
+The extent to which candidates are incentivized to compete for second-choice support vs. third-choice support is baked into the model: candidates will value each kind of support in proportion to how much it helps them win.
+This also means that CID can be used to evaluate any voting method, rather than being limited to Plurality and IRV, and that it accounts for differences in incentives that arise from different voting methods using different tabulation algorithms with identical ballots.

+Our approach is different from and complementary to that of candidate positioning models.
+CID and candidate positioning models provide answers to slightly different questions.
+CID does not directly tell us where winning candidates will lie on an ideological spectrum; instead, it tells us which voters pull candidates the most strongly toward their positions.
+What CID tells us directly, that candidate positioning models do not, is how much more important some voters are than others from the perspective of a candidate maximizing their odds of being elected.
+Unlike candidate positioning models, CID is not tied to any particular spatial voter model and can be used with non-spatial models if desired.